annie-kuo/caesar-cipher/README.md

 # caesar-cipher
-Program that encrypts and decodes messages using the Caesar encryption algorithm.
+This is a program that encrypts and decodes messages using the Caesar encryption algorithm.